leelavg/thoughtexpo/content/blog/move-var-to-a-new-partition-in-vm/index.md

 restorecon -R /var

 # It's best to reboot the server to ascertain no errors
-# Go to multi user mode (revert to last runlevel from line #9) and reboot the server
+# Go to multi user mode and reboot the server
-telinit 3 # ('last=3' in line #9, in GUI environment it's typically '5')
+telinit 5
 reboot
 ```